-With close to 2000 square feet of studio space solely for the use of IMA make-up and hair students.
+With close to 2000 square feet of state of the art, studio space solely for the use of IMA make-up and hair students.
 We offer one of the highest spec training centres in the country.

-Incredibly passionate about their work, they have enlisted the help of their colleagues, the leading specialists in hair, make-up and prosthetics in TV, Film, theatre,fashion and events to share their knowledge with students at the new academy.
+Incredibly passionate about training the next generation with the highest skill set, we have enlisted the help of colleagues, leading specialists in hair, make-up and prosthetics in TV, Film, theatre,fashion and events to share their knowledge with students.
 This in turn opens up pathways for every graduate to obtain work throughout each and every medium.

 Find out more about the wonderfully talented Iver Make-up Academy teaching team and the exciting courses available to students in our interview with the founders.